Gambit1583/Project-1-MHA/README.md

 ## Features
 - Responsive Navbar with dropdown
 - Carousel section with images and call-to-action
-- Jumbotron section for newsletter and coffee session signups
-- Callout section with mental health awareness facts
+- Callout section with with learn more link to government information on public mental health.
-- Grid layout to display key information
+- Grid layout to display key information.
-- Embedded YouTube video
 - Form for coffee meet up/socials
 - Footer with social media icons